 —Si, pero no se pone tilde porque acaba en “r”.

-Not only does this teach you some useful vocabulary, this one is perfect for learning the Spanish language, since the joke makes you learn a pronunciation word.
+Not only does this teach you some useful Spanish vocabulary, this one is perfect for learning the Spanish language since the joke makes you learn the pronunciation of the words.

 Agudo can mean “sharp” when talking about pain or sounds.
 So here, the doctor is asking if he’s experiencing any sharp pain.

 But when learning Spanish, one of the pronunciation categories for words is “aguda”, which are words that are stressed on the last syllable.
 So the joke is correct, dolor is an aguda word, but you don’t put an accent mark on it because it ends in the letter R.

 Of course, that’s a topic for another day, but it’s a nice little joke that gives you an introduction to the world of Spanish phonetics.